Constitution and Bylaws

 Section 5.
 Discipline of Members.

-(A) Any Member of the AMCNO shall be subject to disciplinary measures provided for in Section 5(e) for violations including, but not limited to the following:
+Any member of the AMCNO shall be subject to disciplinary measures provided for in Section 5(e) for violations including, but not limited to the following:

 (1) Misrepresentation of any material fact in an application for membership or in any other information provided to the AMCNO;